gungwald/lubuntu-16.04-powerpc-setup/README.md

 # lubuntu-16.04-powerpc-setup

 Files and instructions on how to setup Lubuntu on a PowerPC Mac

+# Stupid USB boot instructions

+To boot into Open Firmware, hold down this key sequence during boot:

+    Option + Apple + O + F

+There is no help, so don't bother trying.

+Find the location of your usb drive.
+It will be named disk@n, on either usb@18 or usb@19:

+    dev /
+    ls

+To rescan for an inserted usb drive:

+    probe-usb

+I think.
+Sometimes this hangs/crashes and you have to reboot.

+Set an alias for booting.
+It must be 'cd' because farther along the boot process expects it to be 'cd'.
+So you must overwrite the existing 'cd' devalias.

+    devalias cd /pci@f2000000/usb@18/disk@1

+To view aliases type:

+    devalias

+## Extra-stupid boot command

+    boot cd:,\\:tbxi

+Yea, that's the boot command...
+Ponder that while you're meditating on mushrooms.

+# Booting the kernel

 The kernel parameter "nomodeset" is required to turn off KMS because the Nvidia drivers and/or frame buffer drivers do not work with KMS.